github/opensource.guide/_articles/es-AR/building-community.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars3.githubusercontent.com/u/270108?v=3&s=400" class="pquote-avatar" alt="avatar">
   Your leaders will have different opinions, as all healthy communities should!
-However, you need to take steps to ensure the loudest voice doesn't always win by tiring people out, and that less prominent and minority voices are heard.
+However, you need to take steps to ensure the loudest voice doe't always win by tiring people out, and that less prominent and minority voices are heard.
   <p markdown="1" class="pquote-credit">
 — @sarahsharp, ["What makes a good community?"](http://sarah.thesharps.us/2015/10/06/what-makes-a-good-community/)
   </p>